Table of Contents

 Go to configuration → data sources and click on “Add data source”.

-Add Prometheus and fill out the url, authentication, scrape interval and name of the data source.
+Add Prometheus and fill out the URL, authentication, scrape interval, and name of the data source.
 Press save and test.
 It should show Data source is working if Grafana successfully connects to Prometheus.

-An important detail to note is the “access mode drop down”, which has two options: server and browser.
+An important detail to note is the “access mode drop-down”, which has two options: server and browser.
 The server option means that any request to a data source will be sent to the Grafana backend server, and the backend will send the request to the data source.
 The browser option means that requests to the data source will be sent to the data source directly.
 The server option is recommended for secure access so as to not expose credentials to all the users.
 Now that we have a data source set up, let’s visualize a VM’s metrics.

-A dashboard is a group of widgets but it also provides a lot more features like folders, variables (for changing visualizations throughout widgets), time ranges and auto refresh of widgets.
+A dashboard is a group of widgets but it also provides a lot more features like folders, variables (for changing visualizations throughout widgets), time ranges, and auto refresh of widgets.
 Go to the plus icon on the left side of the homepage and create a dashboard with the name “Nodes Metrics”.

-A row is a logical divider within a dashboard which can be used to group panels together.
+A row is a logical divider within a dashboard that can be used to group panels together.
 A row can be created dynamically by using variables.
 We will talk about variables in the next section.

 Click on the + icon (the first icon on the top right) and click on “convert to row”.

 After the new row is added click on the row’s settings icon, it should open an edit pop-up.
 Create a row named “Overview”.
-We will add basic metrics like memory, CPU, network usage etc.
+We will add basic metrics like memory, CPU, network usage, etc.

 We will add new panels and add them to the Overview row.

-Variables are a way to create dynamic dashboards.
+Variables are a way to create dynamic Grafana dashboards.
 They can be used to select different instances of metrics.
 For example, if you are receiving metrics from multiple machines then variables can be used to create drop-downs to select one machine’s metrics.
 These variables are used in the data source query to support changes in metrics in the dashboard.
 Let’s add a variable for VM names so that we can select metrics for different VMs.

 Variables can be different types, such as:

-Select query type, and add the query for getting all the node-exporter host names, which we can use to see different VM stats.
+Select the query type, and add the query for getting all the node-exporter host names, which we can use to see different VM stats.

 A panel is the basic visualization building block in Grafana.
-There are a lot of visualizations like Graph, Singlestat, Dashlist, Table, Text and more if you consider plugins.
+There are a lot of visualizations like Graph, Singlestat, Dashlist, Table, Text, and more if you consider plugins.
 But before we create these visualizations let’s talk about what we want to monitor and which panels we will use for the visualizations.

 The metrics you choose to monitor should answer two questions: what is broken and why?
-Since we want to monitor a VM, we will have to monitor basic metrics like CPU, memory, network, disk I/O, disk space, uptime, and number of running processes.
-If we were monitoring a web application then we would want to monitor the number of incoming requests, response times, response codes, resources used for serving one single request, queued and rejected requests etc.
+Since we want to monitor a VM, we will have to monitor basic metrics like CPU, memory, network, disk I/O, disk space, uptime, and the number of running processes.
+If we were monitoring a web application then we would want to monitor the number of incoming requests, response times, response codes, resources used for serving one single request, queued and rejected requests, etc.

 Now let’s add some visualizations.
-I will explain which panels to use for monitoring the metrics: CPU, memory, filesystem, network.
+I will explain which panels to use for monitoring the metrics: CPU, memory, filesystem, and network.

-The General tab can be used to modify the panel title, description, links etc. Now let’s add the title as CPU Usage[5m].
+The General tab can be used to modify the panel title, description, links, etc. Now let’s add the title as CPU Usage[5m].

 Let’s add the time series graph of CPU usage.
-Create a new panel, add a query and select visualization type as a graph in the visualization tab.
-There are lots of options for graph types such as bar graphs, points, stacking, line width, axis units, sample size and more.
+Create a new panel, add a query, and select visualization type as a graph in the visualization tab.
+There are lots of options for graph types such as bar graphs, points, stacking, line width, axis units, sample size, and more.

 Grafana calculates how long the time intervals are in each graph automatically.
-It uses the variables $_interval, $_from and $_to.
-For example if you are viewing the last 6 months of data it will show 1-day interval segments in the graph, whereas if you are viewing the last 1 hour’s data it will show in 1-m interval groups.
+It uses the variables $_interval, $_from, and $_to.
+For example, if you are viewing the last 6 months of data it will show 1-day interval segments in the graph, whereas if you are viewing the last 1 hour’s data it will show in 1-m interval groups.